Oil hits highest in a year on growth hopes, OPEC+ cuts

-LONDON (Reuters) - Oil hit its highest level in a year above $59 a barrel on Friday supported by hopes of a quicker economic revival and supply curbs by OPEC and its allies.
+LONDON (Reuters) - Oil hit its highest level in a year on Friday, closing in on $60 a barrel on economic revival hopes and supply curbs by producer group OPEC and its allies.

 New orders for U.S.-made goods rose more than expected in December, pointing to continued strength in manufacturing.
 The U.S. Congress is also moving ahead on President Joe Biden’s COVID-19 relief plan.